olilarkin/juce_faustllvm_test/README.md

 **JUCE_FAUSTLLVM Module Dependencies**

-There are more dependencies which are described in the juce_faustllvm [README.md](https://github.com/CMRCYork/juce_faustllvm)
+There are more dependencies which are described in the juce_faustllvm [README.md](https://github.com/olilarkin/juce_faustllvm)

 **License:**

   Written by Oliver Larkin
-  Contemporary Music Research Centre
-  Music Department
-  University of York
-  License: none
+  License: N/A

-  www.cmrcyork.org | www.olilarkin.co.uk
+  www.olilarkin.co.uk